Regulatory bodies and approaches

 CDIC provides deposit insurance for eligible deposits up to a limit of C$100,000 per insured category at CDIC member institutions.
 Members include banks, federally regulated credit unions, as well as loan and trust companies and associations governed by the Cooperative Credit Associations Act that take deposits.

-In addition to savings and chequing accounts, CDIC coverage applies to term deposits (including guaranteed investment certificates) and to deposits in foreign currencies.
-In the event of failure, term deposits and deposits in foreign currencies do not receive separate coverage but would be combined with other deposits within the same category.
+In addition to savings and chequing accounts, CDIC coverage applies to guaranteed investment certificates and other term deposits.
 Notable exclusions from coverage include mutual funds, stocks, bonds, exchange traded funds and cryptocurrencies.
-While eligible deposits at banks and federally incorporated credit unions are covered, deposits at provincially incorporated credit unions are not; rather, they are covered by provincial insurance corporations aligned to the CDIC model.
+While eligible deposits at federally incorporated credit unions are covered, deposits at provincially incorporated credit unions are not; rather, they are covered by provincial insurance corporations established similar to the CDIC model.

 CDIC is funded by premiums paid by member institutions and does not receive any public funds to operate.